 In 1976, TAG Heuer introduced its Monza model, named for the world-famous Italian Formula 1 racetrack.
 Forty years later, the Monza Calibre 17 recalls the glory days of racing while offering a great deal more than retro design.
-Read on for an in-depth review, from the April 2017 issue of WatchTime, with original photos by OK-Photography.
+Read on for an in-depth review from the WatchTime archives, with original photos by OK-Photography.

 Good news for fans of the retro look – the Monza is back.
 Good news for racing fans, too, with a design that’s just as dynamic and full of automotive references as the original version from 1976.
 It’s also remarkable, since TAG Heuer has experimented over the last 15 years with a more elegant version with no black coating and colorless dial elements.